marianoimperatore/MeanFieldChromatin/README.md

-# MeanFieldChromatin
-Heteropolymers MEAN FIELD approach to infer and predict CHROMATIN sites of protein binding
+## Heteropolymers MEAN FIELD approach to infer and predict CHROMATIN sites of protein binding